notcbw/2019_android_walkman/README.md

 The encryption key is stored in plain text at `/vendor/usr/data/icx_nvp.cfg` as a 48 character long ASCII text.
 The first 32 bytes are the AES key and the next 16 bytes are the initialisation vector.
 NW-A100 series and NW-ZX500 series has different keys.

+### Key Combo to Fastboot Mode

+Hold Vol- & Vol+ & Next & Play/Pause when powering on.

+## Guides

 ### Bootloader Unlocking

-It supports bootloader unlocking.
-You can access the fastboot mode by either ADB or holding vol-, vol+, next and play/pause button at startup.
-After executing `fastboot oem unlock`, it appears to be stuck, but it's actually trying to wipe the userdata partition of the device.
+This will erase all user data.
+In developer options, enable OEM unlocking and ADB debugging.
+Run `adb reboot bootloader` to enter fastboot mode.
+In fastboot mode (SONY logo), run `fastboot oem unlock`.
+After running that, it will appear to be stuck, but the device is actually trying to wipe the userdata partition.
 It would take around 500 seconds.
+After that, run `fastboot reboot` to reboot to OS.

 ### Disabling AVB

-To disable the AVB, find an empty vbmeta partition then flash it with the following command: `fastboot --disable-verity --disable-verification flash vbmeta <empty vbmeta file>`.
+This step is required to use custom kernels.
+To disable the AVB, flash the blank vbmeta file with the following command: `fastboot --disable-verity --disable-verification flash vbmeta blank_vbmeta.img`.
 It will bootloop first, then it would boot to recovery, saying that it failed to boot the Android system.
 You need to do a factory reset here.
-After a factory reset everything should be fine.
+After a factory reset the OS should boot correctly.

 ### Kernel